Best 2 Person Tents

 When durability is a must, the Tungsten is going to come through for you.
 This is thanks, in large part, to its sturdy velocity HD poles and polyester fabric instead of nylon.

-It seems to be a general consensus amongst buyers and reviewers that the Tungsten 2P is a very simple tent to set up and to disassemble when the time comes.
+It seems to be a general consensus amongst buyers and reviewers that the Tungsten 2P is very simple to set up and to disassemble when the time comes.

-If you need lighting in the tent, the lampshade pocket will come in handy.
+If you need lighting, the lampshade pocket will come in handy.
 Also, there are interior pockets that can be used for small gear and multiple vestibules for even more storage.

 First off, the no-see-um mesh does a good job of keeping critters out while also delivering solid ventilation.
 But, what truly deserves recognition is the implemented zone design which enhances the interior capacity.